robin1015/Cura/.github/ISSUE_TEMPLATE.md

 **Application Version**
 <!-- The version of the application this issue occurs with -->
+cura3.5 test
 **Platform**
 <!-- Information about the operating system the issue occurs on -->
+win7 64
 **Printer**
 <!-- Which printer was selected in Cura.
 Please attach project file as .curaproject.3mf.zip -->
+ultimaker original+，kossel mini
 **Steps to Reproduce**
 <!-- Add the steps needed that lead up to the issue -->

-**Actual Results**
+Unable to set material diameter（Select the corresponding command, but do not jump out of the dialog box） **Actual Results**
 <!-- What happens after the above steps have been followed -->

-**Expected results**
+Unable to set material diameter（Select the corresponding command, but do not jump out of the dialog box） **Expected results**
 <!-- What should happen after the above steps have been followed -->

-**Additional Information**
+Unable to set material diameter（Select the corresponding command, but do not jump out of the dialog box） **Additional Information**
 <!-- Extra information relevant to the issue, like screenshots -->